First to Go Abroad Program: Santiago, Dominican Republic

 Visit Parque Duarte and Fortaleza San Luis and its eclectic museum

-View a documentary about Dominican Carnaval; discussion afterwards
+View a documentary about Dominican Carnaval; discussion afterward

 The program will also provide two full-day excursions: